-The Giants lose their home opener to the Phillies when some of the Polo Grounds fans, growing tired of the team's lackadaisical performance, begin throwing snowballs onto the playing field, disrupting the game.
-After he is hit by a frozen sphere, Bill Klem, the home plate umpire, decides enough is enough and forfeits the game to Philadelphia.
+The Giants lose their home opener to the Phillies when some of the Polo Grounds fans flood onto the field, disrupting the game in the top of the ninth inning.
+Bill Klem, the home plate umpire, after his warnings are ignored by the the increasing thong of over a thousand patrons, who continue to descend onto the field, decides enough is enough, forfeiting the game to the visiting team, 9-0.

-Rube Marquard begins a nineteen-game consecutive winning streak by beating the Dodgers, 18-3, in game which features 13 ground rule doubles hit by the visitors because of the overflow crowd being placed in the outfield and along the foul lines. grounds.
+Rube Marquard begins a nineteen-game consecutive winning streak by beating the Dodgers, 18-3, in a game which features 13 ground rule doubles hit by the visitors because of the overflow crowd being placed in the outfield and along the foul lines.
 The future Hall of Fame southpaw's streak will end in July when the Giants lose to Chicago at the West Side Grounds, 7-2.

-Redland Field makes its debut with the hometown Reds beating Chicago, 10-6.
+Redland Field, the steel and concrete ballpark named to match team's moniker and hue, makes its debut with the hometown Reds beating Chicago, 10-6.
 In 1934, the Cincinnati ballpark will become known as Crosley Field in honor of the team owner Powel Crosley.

 Ty Cobb and Tris Speaker are in the Opening Day starting lineup for the A's.
-The 8-3 loss to New York at Shibe Park marks the first time the future Hall of Famers have played a game as teammates.
+The 8-3 loss to New York at Shibe Park marks the first time the future Hall of Famers have played in a game as teammates.

 The Cardinals trade future Hall of Famer Chick Hafey to the Reds for outfielder/first baseman Harvey Hendrick, right-hander Benny Frey, and cash.
 The former Redbird outfielder led the National League in hitting last season, batting .349 for the World Series champs.